rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 interactions which do not appear in the 1-body MTA expansion.
 For larger benzene clusters (hexamers, for example) these higher-body corrections can be more than a kcal/mol.
-Conceptually this correction is very similar to :ref:`SMF Screening 05`.
+Conceptually this correction is very similar to :ref:`smf_screening_05`.
 The accompanying numerical results demonstrated that BSSE was quite prevelant in the benzene tetramers.
 Despite this fact, results for larger clusters did not correct for BSSE.